jQuery API

 The event handler can be bound to the text input and the select box:

 Now when the second option is selected from the dropdown, the alert is displayed.
-It is also displayed if we change the text in the field and then click away.
+It is also displayed if you change the text in the field and then click away.
 If the field loses focus without the contents having changed, though, the event is not triggered.
-We can trigger the event manually when another element is clicked:
+To trigger the event manually, use .trigger( "change" ):

 After this code executes, clicks on Trigger the handler will also alert the message.
-The message will be displayed twice, because the handler has been bound to the change event on both of the form elements.
+The message will display twice, because the handler has been bound to the change event on both of the form elements.

 Examples: